aristanetworks/anta/docs/security-advisory/reports.md

 ## Act on remediation

 Affected, mitigated, and inconclusive vulnerability results include a structured plan containing the applicable fixed release, configuration, command, or operational action.
-Follow the plan on each detailed row and consult the linked Arista advisory for newly published fixed releases and current mitigation guidance.
+Follow the plan in each detailed row and consult the linked Arista advisory for newly published fixed releases and current mitigation guidance.

 ## Markdown report